kailash-manasarovar/statement/docs/timeline/2021/october.md

 - Madeline's department has been running documentation systems for years.
 They're extremely efficient and all their systems are working well.
 - I don't meet Madeline until week two.
 - I meet Byron, the team lead, and Nicolas the docs engineer early on, week one.
-- It becomes clear to me very quickly that Nicolas (and by extension Madeline's) team expect me to work for them too; as an underling team member.
+- It becomes clear to me very quickly that Nicolas and Byron expect me to work for them too; as an underling team member.
 - I find it extremely strange.
 They have a lead already.
 Why would I be OK about working two jobs, one of which I was not hired for?
 - One of the first things Byron mentions is how we'll be having an offsite soon.
 - I'm a little surprised at this as it is still mostly covid lock-down in the world and he and Madeline are based in Australia.